Edward Behr (journalist): Biographies and television

 In 1978 he published his memoirs.
-Memorably entitled Anyone Here Been Raped and Speaks English?, it was retitled more blandly for the American market as Bearings: A Foreign Correspondent's Life Behind the Lines.
+Memorably entitled Anyone Here Been Raped and Speaks English?, it was retitled for the American market as Bearings: A Foreign Correspondent's Life Behind the Lines.

 In a thriller, Getting Even (1981), Behr used his foreign correspondent experience.
 He was the author (with Sydney Liu) of The Thirty-Sixth Way: A Personal Account of Imprisonment and Escape from Red China (1969), wrote a book on the musical Les Misèrables and collaborated on another about the making of Miss Saigon.

 He also wrote Thank Heaven for Little Girls: The True Story of Maurice Chevalier's Life and Times (1993).
 He contributed regularly to American, French and British periodicals.